 10 Facts About Lake of the Woods

-1. Lake of the Woods is a beautiful body of water located in both Ontario, Manitoba and Minnesota.
+This beautiful body of water is located in the Canadian provinces of Ontario, Manitoba and the U.S. state of Minnesota.

-2. Lake of the Woods at its deepest point at Whitefish Bay is almost 310-ft.
+2. Lake of the Woods is 310 feet deep.

-3. This lake is 85 miles long and 56 miles wide at its widest point and has an area of 1,727 miles.
+3. This lake is 85 miles long and 56 miles wide at its widest point.

-4. Lake of the Woods has a shoreline of 25,000 miles but if you count the shoreline of their many islands it is 65,000 miles of shoreline.
-That's more than Lake Superior!
-There are 14,522 islands in Lake of the Woods.
+The shoreline is 25,000 miles, but if you count the shoreline of its many islands, it's 65,000 miles.
+Speaking of islands, there are 14,522 islands in Lake of the Woods.
 It would be the longest coastline of any Canadian lake, except that the lake is not entirely within Canada.

 6. You could dream about a different island on Lake of the Woods every night for 39 years.

-8. Lake of the Woods is also the sixth-largest freshwater lake located (at least partially) in the United States, after the five Great Lakes.
+8. Lake of the Woods is the sixth-largest freshwater lake located (at least partially) in the United States, after the five Great Lakes.

-9. The lake's islands provide nesting habitat for the piping plover and large numbers of American white pelicans.
+The lake's islands provide nesting habitat for the piping plover and large numbers of American white pelicans.
 There are also several hundred nesting pairs of bald eagles in this area.

-10. Most important of all, Lake of the Woods is home to walleye, northern pike, perch, sauger, crappie, smallmouth bass, largemouth bass, lake trout, lake sturgeon, whitefish, suckers, and muskellunge.
+Most important of all, Lake of the Woods is home to walleye, northern pike, perch, sauger, crappie, smallmouth bass, largemouth bass, lake trout, lake sturgeon, whitefish, suckers, and muskellunge.

 lakeofthewoods fishing